Updated: January 27th, 2015

 Application of the custom shapes

-They can be used in countless ways.
+They can be used in countless ways - they are just the most powerful of tools for all kinds of work.
 They can be filled with a single color or filled with multiple colors.
 Theye can also have effects applied / layer styles such as shadows and bevels.

 Turn them into smart objects for use with smart filters such as use with camera raw filter, poster edge, sponge, charcoal etc